What are Period Panties?

 How many pairs should I have on hand?

-Figure on at least one pair for each day of your period, with a few extras if you want to change mid-day.
+Figure on at least one pair of leak proof underpants for each day of your period, with a few extras if you want to change mid-day.

 What is the best way to wash and dry these?